Missouri State University: History

 Classes began on June 11, 1906, with the first class totaling 543 students in an off-campus facility.
 The first permanent campus building was Academic Hall.
 Its cornerstone was laid on August 10, 1907, and construction was completed in January 1909.
 The building is now known as Carrington Hall, named after William T. Carrington, the first president of the State Normal School.
 It serves as the university's administrative center.

 The Fourth District Normal School became Southwest Missouri State Teacher's College in 1919 to reflect its regional and academic emphasis.
 Throughout the interwar period, the college's programs expanded to include liberal arts and sciences in the curriculum, thus facilitating a name change to Southwest Missouri State College in 1945.
-A burgeoning student population throughout the 1950s and 1960s resulted in the establishment of residence halls, accompanied by a growth in post-graduate studies.
+A burgeoning student population throughout the 1950s and 1960s resulted in the establishment of residence halls, accompanied by a growth in postgraduate education.
 This led to a third name change in 1972, to Southwest Missouri State University.
 In 1973, enrollment surpassed 10,000 students for the first time.

 By 1985, SMSU had grown into the second-largest public university in the state, leading administrators to support a bill to change the name to Missouri State University, which eventually died in committee in the Missouri General Assembly.
 In 1990, enrollment surpassed 20,000 students for the first time, but further attempts to rename the school throughout the 1990s and early 2000s also failed.
-However, the state legislature did grant the university a statewide mission in Public Affairs in 1995.
+However, the state legislature did grant the university a statewide mission in public affairs in 1995.

 In 2004, with the election of Springfield native Matt Blunt to the governorship and the approaching centennial of the university's founding, new support developed for the name change.
 It was opposed by the University of Missouri System (which operates the four campuses of the University of Missouri), which feared that the name change would lead to duplication of academic programs and ongoing battles for students and state funding.
-In 2005 the name-change bill was passed, following a late-night compromise between University of Missouri System President Elson Floyd and then-Southwest Missouri State President John Keiser, stating that Missouri State University would not duplicate certain professional programs offered by the University of Missouri.
+In 2005, the name-change bill was passed, following a late-night compromise between University of Missouri System President Elson Floyd and then-Southwest Missouri State President John Keiser, stating that Missouri State University would not duplicate certain professional programs offered by the University of Missouri.
 The bill to rename the university finally passed the Missouri Senate (25–7).
 On March 1, 2005, after more than seven hours of debate, the bill passed the Missouri House (120–35).
 Governor Blunt signed it into law on March 17, 2005—the centennial anniversary of the university—at the Plaster Student Union, where several student and state leaders were present.